 - Hot Glue

-Begin by cutting fabric into 2 inch strips.
-How many strips will depend on the length of your piece of fabric.
-My fabric was 2 yards, so I ended up needed 4 total strips.
+Begin by cutting fabric into 2-inch strips.
+How many strips you need will depend on the length of your piece of fabric.
+My fabric was 2 yards, so I ended up needing 4 total strips.

 For the wreath base, use a pool noodle cut in half, with the two ends duck taped together.
 It makes a wreath form so much cheaper and they are really easy to make.